-- Two channels of DDR3/DDR3L Unbuffered Dual In-Line Memory Modules (UDIMM) or DDR3/DDR3L Unbuffered Small Outline Dual In-Line Memory Modules (SO-DIMM) with a maximum of two DIMMs per channel. - Single-channel and dual-channel memory organization modes - Data burst length of eight for all memory organization modes - Memory data transfer rates of 1333 MT/s and 1600 MT/s - 64-bit wide channels - DDR3/DDR3L I/O Voltage of 1.5 V for Desktop - The type of the DIMM modules supported by the processor is dependent on the PCH SKU in the target platform: - Desktop PCH platforms support non-ECC UDIMMs only - All In One platforms (AIO) support SO-DIMMs - Theoretical maximum memory bandwidth of: - 21.3 GB/s in dual-channel mode assuming 1333 MT/s - 25.6 GB/s in dual-channel mode assuming 1600 MT/s - 1Gb, 2Gb, and 4Gb DDR3/DDR3L DRAM device technologies are supported - Using 4Gb DRAM device technologies, the largest system memory capacity possible is 32 GB, assuming Dual Channel Mode with four x8 dual ranked DIMM memory configuration - Up to 64 simultaneous open pages, 32 per channel (assuming 8 ranks of 8 bank devices) - Processor on-die VREF generation for DDR DQ Read and Write as well as CMD/ADD - Command launch modes of 1n/2n - On-Die Termination (ODT) - Asynchronous ODT - Intel Fast Memory Access (Intel FMA): - Just-in-Time Command Scheduling - Command Overlap - Out-of-Order Scheduling
+- Two channels of DDR3/DDR3L Unbuffered Dual In-Line Memory Modules (UDIMM) or DDR3/DDR3L Unbuffered Small Outline Dual In-Line Memory Modules (SO-DIMM) with a maximum of two DIMMs per channel. - Single-channel and dual-channel memory organization modes - Data burst length of eight for all memory organization modes - Memory data transfer rates of 1333 MT/s, 1600 MT/s, and 1866 MT/s - 64-bit wide channels - DDR3/DDR3L I/O Voltage of 1.5 V for Desktop - The type of the DIMM modules supported by the processor is dependent on the PCH SKU in the target platform: - Desktop PCH platforms support non-ECC UDIMMs only - All In One platforms (AIO) support SO-DIMMs - Theoretical maximum memory bandwidth of: - 21.3 GB/s in dual-channel mode assuming 1333 MT/s - 25.6 GB/s in dual-channel mode assuming 1600 MT/s - 29.8 GB/s in dual-channel mode assuming 1866 MT/s - 1Gb, 2Gb, and 4Gb DDR3/DDR3L DRAM device technologies are supported - Using 4Gb DRAM device technologies, the largest system memory capacity possible is 32 GB, assuming Dual Channel Mode with four x8 dual ranked DIMM memory configuration - Up to 64 simultaneous open pages, 32 per channel (assuming 8 ranks of 8 bank devices) - Processor on-die VREF generation for DDR DQ Read and Write as well as CMD/ADD - Command launch modes of 1n/2n - On-Die Termination (ODT) - Asynchronous ODT - Intel Fast Memory Access (Intel FMA): - Just-in-Time Command Scheduling - Command Overlap - Out-of-Order Scheduling

-System Memory Technology Supported 2.1.1
+2.1.1 System Memory Technology Supported

-The Integrated Memory Controller (IMC) supports DDR3/DDR3L protocols with two independent, 64-bit wide channels each accessing one or two DIMMs.
+The Integrated Memory Controller (IMC) supports DDR3/DDR3L protocols with two independent, 64-bit wide channels, each accessing one or two DIMMs.
 The type of memory supported by the processor is dependent on the PCH SKU in the target platform.

-Note: The IMC supports a maximum of two DDR3/DDR3L DIMMs per channel; thus, allowing up to four device ranks per channel.

-Note: The support of DDR3/DDR3L frequencies and number of DIMMs per channel is SKU dependent.
+- Note: The IMC supports a maximum of two DDR3/DDR3L DIMMs per channel; thus, allowing up to four device ranks per channel. - Note: The support of DDR3/DDR3L frequencies and number of DIMMs per channel is SKU dependent.